-Understanding the Lymphatic System
+Understanding the lymphatic system

 You and your healthcare provider will discuss a treatment plan that’s best for your needs.
 Treatment options may include:

-Radiation therapy, which uses directed rays of energy to kill cancer cells.
+Radiation therapy.
+This uses focused rays of energy to kill cancer cells.

-Chemotherapy, which uses strong medications to kill cancer cells.
+Chemotherapy.
+This uses strong medicines to kill cancer cells.

-Immunotherapy, which uses the body’s own immune system to help fight cancer.
+Immunotherapy.
+This uses the body’s own immune system to help fight cancer.

 Targeted therapy.
 This uses medicines that target parts of cancer cells that make them different from normal cells.